-We intend to invest in a diversified portfolio of stabilized income-producing commercial real-estate, debt secured by commercial real estate and other real estate-related assets.
+We intend to invest in a diversified portfolio of income-producing commercial and multifamily properties, as well as other real estate-related assets.
 Each of these investments will be subject to the risks typically associated with real estate.
 The value of real estate may be adversely affected by a number of risks, including:

-- natural disasters such as hurricanes, earthquakes and floods; - changes in global, national, regional or local economic, demographic or capital market conditions (including volatility as a result of the current ongoing conflict between Russia and Ukraine and the rapidly evolving measures in response); - acts of war or terrorism, including the consequences of terrorist attacks, such as those that occurred on September 11, 2001; - adverse changes in national and local economic and real estate conditions, including increasing vacancy rates, declining rental rates and general deterioration of market conditions; - an oversupply of (or a reduction in demand for) space in the areas where particular properties are located and the attractiveness of particular properties to prospective tenants; - changes in governmental laws and regulations, fiscal policies and zoning ordinances and the related costs of compliance therewith and the potential for liability under applicable laws; - costs of remediation and liabilities associated with environmental conditions affecting properties; - the potential for uninsured or underinsured property losses; and - periods of high interest rates and tight money supply.
+- natural disasters such as hurricanes, earthquakes and floods; - changes in global, national, regional or local economic, demographic or capital market conditions; - acts of war or terrorism, including the consequences of terrorist attacks, such as those that occurred on September 11, 2001; - adverse changes in national and local economic and real estate conditions, including increasing vacancy rates, declining rental rates and general deterioration of market conditions; - an oversupply of (or a reduction in demand for) space in the areas where particular properties are located and the attractiveness of particular properties to prospective tenants; - changes in governmental laws and regulations, fiscal policies and zoning ordinances and the related costs of compliance therewith and the potential for liability under applicable laws; - costs of remediation and liabilities associated with environmental conditions affecting properties; - · the potential for uninsured or underinsured property losses; and - periods of high interest rates and tight money supply.